IamTheKaaZZ/pyspellcode/README.md

 Thanks to Louis Langholtz for the original implementation. https://github.com/louis-langholtz/pyspellcode

-Thanks to Daniel Beard for the clang tool code. https://gist.github.com/daniel-beard?page=1
+and to Daniel Beard for the Clang Tool code. https://gist.github.com/daniel-beard?page=1

-(... and of course to the developers of Clang and hunspell.)
+and to the developers of Clang and hunspell!

-This fork of pyspellcode incorporates a small amount of modified Clang code.